Tomochichi: Death and legacy

 Tomochichi died on October 5, 1739, and while sources differ over his exact age, historians and contemporary observers generally agree that he was 95 when he died.
+(Lucian Lamar Knight estimates Tomochichi was 90 when Oglethorpe arrived on American shores.)
 Before he died in 1739, he told the Creek Indians to remember how well the King treated them and he hoped that they would remain friends forever.
-He was given a public funeral by the colony, with Oglethorpe serving as a pallbearer.
+It is believed one of his last wishes was to be "buried among the whites".
+He was given a public funeral by the colony, with Oglethorpe serving as one of the six pallbearers.
 His contributions to the colony of Georgia were celebrated with a British military funeral, and the grave site was commemorated with a marker of "a Pyramid of Stone" collected from the vicinity.
 Senauki, his wife, and his nephew, Toonahowi, were left in charge of the tribe, but he appointed no one to take his place as the impartial mediator between the Indians and the settlers.